 The University's assessment system is designed to demonstrate confidence in academic standards by adopting the use of independent and external Assessor/Examiners, for review of the (i) the course syllabus/specification; (ii) the major piece of course work and the related marking criteria, solutions, model answers or rubric, (iii) samples of students' major piece of course work and the final examination scripts; (iv) grade distribution for a course and the overall standard of the course concerned, and this must be completed before the release of the final grades to students (so that recommended grade changes can be applied if deemed appropriate and necessary).
-The external verification and moderation processes are designed so that, all non-service courses in a degree programme are moderated and verified within a 2 years cycle.
+The external verification and moderation processes are designed so that, all non-service courses applicable to the programme specialization, are covered.
+Such implies that all offered courses in a degree programme are moderated and verified within a 2 years cycle.
 The owner of this process is the chairperson/Proragmme Review Coordinator charged with running the programme in coordination with the departmental council.
-For service courses, the courses should be forwarded for external moderations once annually making sure that all the courses offered are externally moderated, the owner of the process is the dean of the courses.
+For service courses, the courses should be forwarded for external moderations once annually making sure that all the courses offered are externally moderated, the owner of the process is the dean of the college.

-Procedure for the Application of External Moderation and Verification

-In prioritizing courses for external moderation and verification, with respect to non-service courses, all scores derived from the course contents portion of the Instructor and Course Evaluation are ranked in descending order (lowest first / highest last).
-The lowest sixth are identified in the first term of the cycle with the caveat that there should at least be one course at each level: 100, 200, 300 and 400.
+Procedure for the Application of External Moderation and Verification courses, all scores derived from the course contents portion of the Instructor and Course identified in the first term of the cycle with the caveat that there should at least be one course at each level: 100, 200, 300 and 400.
 In the next term, the next lowest sixth is identified subject to the same multiple level constraint and proceeding likewise until all courses have been moderated and verified externally.
 For that purpose, summer term is excluded.
 For service courses, the order of moderation and verification is solely derived from descending order ranking.